Flor243/computer-vision/README.md

 ## Set up

-This repository has been run on WSL with Ubuntu distro.
+This repository has been run on WSL with the Ubuntu distribution.

-Before start, run in your terminal the following commands:
+Before starting, run the following commands in your terminal:

 - pip3 install -r requirements.txt
 - sudo apt-get install -y libgl1-mesa-dev